webscraperio/web-scraper-documentation/docs/Selectors/Image selector.md

 ## Configuration options
  * selector - [CSS selector] [css-selector] for the image element.
- * multiple - multiple records are being extracted.
-Usually should not be checked for Image selector.
+ * multiple type - The way multiple extracted images should be handled.
+ * column count - the number of columns returned when multiple type is set to `Multiple Records in Multiple Columns`

 ## Use cases
 See [Text selector] [text-selector] use cases.